plotly/plotly.github.io/_posts/2015-06-25-anova-test.md

 ---
+layout: two_column_layout
 title: ANOVA Test
-date: 2015-06-25 00:00:00 Z
-permalink: "/anova-test/"
-tags:
-- classroom
-- statistical
-layout: two_column_layout
 subtitle: A Step by Step Guide to ANOVA
+permalink: /anova-test/
 imageurl:
 state:
+tags: classroom statistical
 meta_description: The ANOVA test is a hypothesis test that provides a quantitative method to compare means of three or more samples.
 Learn to use Plotly's ANOVA test.
 actioncall: Make a Graph
 ---